The Best Things to do in Tiraspol and Transnistria

 9. Drink Kvas

-Kvas is a drink made from fermented rye bread.
+Kvass is a traditional fermented beverage made from rye bread and water, sweetened with sugar or honey.
+It has a slightly sour and refreshing taste.
 It is honestly not my favourite, but it seems I am the exception.
 The stalls on the street selling kvas from yellow jerrycans are very popular among the locals.

 10. Try Caviar